 - It is almost impossible to eliminate the reinvestment risks for any investment.

-- Investors who prefer short-term bond investments are primarily exposed to reinvestment risk.
+- Investors who prefer short-term bond investments primarily face exposure to reinvestment risk.

-So, it can be concluded that although reinvestment risk can be reduced to some extent by constructing a well-researched bone portfolio, it is impossible to eliminate it.
+So, it can conclude that although reinvestment risk can be reduced to some extent by constructing a well-researched bone portfolio, it is impossible to eliminate it.
 Hence, any significant decline in the market interest rates will likely impact bond investments, but the extent may vary across portfolios.